Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 - If you’ve been published for a while and you want to skip going to group activities.

 Check reviews and try to get trusted referrals BEFORE making any decisions.
+(If you’d like a professional edit with our team, apply here.)

 2. Research a List of Potential Agents or Editors to Send to.